Tag Archive for: Medicine

 It is led by its administrative manager, Myriam Taroudjit, and Marie-Laure Portalez, a design engineer.

-- Ability to empathize with the living conditions of older adults after the internship: 83% of participants.
+• Ability to empathize with the living conditions of an elderly person after the practicum: 83% of participants.

-- Ability to put oneself in the shoes of an elderly person after the practical training: 90% of participants.
+• Ability to put oneself in the shoes of an older adult after the practicum: 90% of participants.

 How?